lakruzz/lakruzz.com/.github/instructions/general.instructions.md

 ## Suggest new issues

 Feel free to point out code smells and suggest improvements, but do not implement them unless they are directly related to the issue.
 If they are severe and important enough, then offer to create a new issue for them.
-Follow the same approas as when you annotate summaries to issues comments (create a `*.md` file in the `temp` folder. create the issue using the `--body-file` flag).
+Follow the same approach as when you annotate summaries (see ./summary.instructions.md) to issues comments (create a `*.md` file in the `temp` folder. create the issue using the `--body-file` flag).

 ## Favor testable code